obliojoe/who-should-lose-data/README.md

 - `--data-only` – Stop after data prerequisites (no simulations or AI stages).
 - `--deploy-only` – Skip all generation and only run deployment/commit logic (implies skipping data, simulations, and every AI phase).
 - `--force-sagarin` – Force a fresh Sagarin scrape instead of using cached rankings.
+- `--raw-manifest PATH` – Load pre-collected raw data from the given manifest (defaults to `data/raw/manifest/latest.json` when present).

 ### Simulation controls